Skip to main content

 Percentage estimate of loss

 For example, if your room has mould in it, you may decide to claim a loss of 70% of your daily rent.
-VCAT’s decision about whether this is reasonable will depend on the severity of the mould.
-If there is significant mould, VCAT may agree with you.
-However, if it is a small patch of mould and you have continued to use your room for most of the time, VCAT may decide on a much lower percentage.
+If there is significant mould, this may be reasonable.
+However, if it is a small patch of mould and you have continued to use your room for most of the time, a much lower percentage may be more reasonable.

 If you are unsure, it is better to claim a higher amount.
-VCAT can reduce your claim but will not increase it if it is too low.
+If the dispute goes to a formal VCAT hearing, VCAT can reduce your claim but will not increase it if it is too low.
 Always make sure your claim is reasonable, and that you can justify the amount you are seeking.

 To show how you calculated your claim, it can help to put your losses and the actions you took into a table.
-You can download the table for the example listed here.
+You can download the tables for the examples listed here.

 Also collect evidence, such as receipts, photos and videos, as well as phone call records and any emails, letters, texts and notices sent to the rooming house operator about the issue.
-Make copies of these and keep them safe as you will need them if you apply to VCAT for compensation.
+Make copies of these and keep them safe as you will need them if you apply to Rental Dispute Resolution Victoria (RDRV) to resolve the dispute.

 Example: A broken heater